The other day I was talking to a mom who shared, “I’m considering homeschooling next year.”

 Homeschoolers have good days and bad days just like teachers in a classroom.
 We’ll learn as we go and so will our children!

 And one of the beautiful benefits is that we get to be present to watch our child’s learning unfold.

 A second benefit is flexibility with the schedule.
 Struggling on a Wednesday morning with the dirty laundry, a tantruming child, and a sniffly nose?
 You can always adjust your lesson plan one day and everything will be fine.
 Or, build in more field trips and days off as needed.

 You would be amazed at how much unexpected learning happens without you even doing anything!
-Like, you and your kids could be driving down the road and all of the sudden your first grader reads a word on a sign you drive by.
+Like, you and your kids could be driving down the road and all of a sudden your first grader reads a word on a sign you drive by.

-Ultimately, homeschooling is not about you suddenly becoming a super human.?
+Ultimately, homeschooling is not about you suddenly becoming a superhuman.
 Take it one step at a time and enjoy the journey.

 Myth #5: Homeschool Kids Don’t Get Their Socialization Needs Met.

 Every homeschooling family I know has too many opportunities for socialization!
 As homeschoolers, we actually have to learn to say no sometimes.

 Through all of our years as a homeschooling family, my experience has been that folks who are unfamiliar with homeschooling think socialization is going to be the biggest challenge.
 When in fact, it’s quite the opposite.